show25/raspberry-switcher/README.md

 <h2>What you get?</h2>

 <p>-Web interface for remote light control.<br/>
--Python scripts for SSH licgt control</p>
+-Python scripts for SSH light control</p>

 Use this at your own risk.